Release Date: October 16, 2012

 Because once you become a Spinster, there’s no turning back.

-1. (+) Adelice, the protagonist - Adelice was my kind of protagonist, and honestly, the kind of character I'd hope to be if I was cast in a book.
-She was strong, smart, sarcastic--she knew how powerful she was, but she didn't cross into arrogance.
+1. (+) Adelice, the protagonist - Adelice was a protagonist that I could admire.
+She was strong, smart, sarcastic.
+She knew how powerful she was, but she didn't cross into arrogance.
 It was refreshing to have someone who could take charge but still make mistakes.
-Oh, and believe me, she has her flaws (tends to assume things, etc.), but those are the times I sympathized most with her (not like she doesn't make a mistake we all haven't made before) - then, and when she was acting the smart ass to lighten the mood.
+Oh, and believe me, she has her flaws (tends to assume things, gets into the love triangle which always makes "meh" about a heroine etc.), but when she makes mistakes, I sympathized the most with her (not like she doesn't make a mistake we all haven't made before - well, minus the love triangle).
+Those times, and when she was acting the smart ass to lighten the mood, made Adelice's perspective a treat to read from.

 2. (+) World-building - The world was one of the most original ones I've read, and it definitely drives the story.
 Taking weaving, and making it into a power; creating a misogynous Mad Men like society where women can either be secretaries or Spinsters but regardless are beneath men, forced to make themselves up, to stay pure for a double standard that steals their control...
 Details of each are delved into deeply.
 The world unravels slowly--you're taken along with Adelice as she explores the new dynamic of her world.
 If you like detailed world-building and imagining where you'd fit in the society, this book is for you.
 What I took issue with was some of the sci-fi parts, particularly the way the Guild assumes control; that irked me as a neuroscientist and was also something that I had seen in other books.

 3. (--) The Beginning - That being said, the beginning was almost overwhelming - it has so many details that it's hard to keep up with everything that happens in the first fifty pages.
-For example, Adelice tells us what a complant is but when it next appears--way later I think--I couldn't remember what it was.
+For example, Adelice tells us what a complant is but when it next appears--way later in the book--I couldn't remember what it was.
 Too many details at once, I think.
 Even now, I don't think I could explain everything.

 4. (+/-) The Romance - Argh unnecessary love triangle!
 Neither romance felt fully developed.
-I liked that they both had clear stages--it wasn't really both at once, and the girl feeling traitorous to the other guy etc. etc.--but having a love triangle in general overrode that; it doesn't matter how much I liked the idea of the protagonist being able to compare her experiences with each guy / that she wasn't completely innocent/naive.
-Furthermore, yeah, it's realistic in the sense that girls were segregated from boys, and Adelice would embrace different surroundings and experience the things that had been forbidden to her, but why is she really attracted to these boys anyways?
+I liked that they both had clear stages--it wasn't really both romantic interests at once, and the girl feeling traitorous to the other guy etc. etc.--but having a love triangle in general overrode that.
+While I liked the idea of the protagonist being able to compare her experiences with each guy and that she wasn't completely innocent/naive, I still wasn't a huge fan of this development.
+Furthermore, yeah, it's realistic in the sense that girls were segregated from boys, so Adelice would embrace different surroundings and experience the things that had been forbidden to her, but why is she really attracted to these boys anyways?
 Their conversations seem more friendly than flirtatious at times.

 7. (+) Antagonist - I liked how every character who was an antagonist was one who had a very clear reason for being so.
 It made them feel real.
 In general the character complexity in this book was impressive because I got the sense that each person was following his/her own motivations, and I wasn't sure what would happen next, what they would choose to do.